 9. Penalties and deductions for forms:

-*Competitors whose form does not end in the same quadrant must inform the Chief Judge before performing.
-No penalty will be assessed in such circumstances.
+Competitors whose form does not end in the same quadrant must inform the Chief Judge before performing.
+In that case, no penalty will be assessed.

 The basic 32 Wushu forms are part of many traditional curriculums.
-The 32 Saber, 32 Staff, 32 Sword, and 32 Spear may be performed in all Novice divisions, and in Beginner divisions where there is no Novice category.
+The 32 Saber, 32 Staff, 32 Sword, and 32 Spear may be performed in Beginner divisions.
 This applies to all age groups.
+Wushu Weapons Divisions require the current standard weapons used in international competition (IWUF).

-Over or under time limit results in a deduction of 0.2 for each infraction of 5 seconds or increment thereof.
+Over or under the required time limit results in a .2 deduction for each infraction of 5 seconds or increment thereof.

-Broken weapons will result in a .5-point deduction from the final score; this applies to all skill levels.
-A dropped weapon will result in a .5–point deduction for Novice and Beginners and a 1–point deduction in all other categories.
-Dropping a weapon twice will result in disqualification; this applies to all skill levels.
-Striking or cutting oneself with a weapon is a .5–point deduction (multiple striking or cutting will result in multiple deductions).
+Broken weapons result in a .5 point deduction from the final score; this applies to all skill levels.
+A dropped weapon results in a .5 point deduction for Beginners and a 1 point deduction in all other categories.
+Dropping a weapon twice results in disqualification; this applies to all skill levels.
+Striking or cutting oneself with a weapon is a .5 point deduction for each occurrence.

 All sabers and swords used in the Traditional Divisions must be of Loong Quan type steel or heavier steel; the weapon must be able to sustain its own weight when placed on its tip.
-This requirement does not apply to Kids divisions (ages 9 and under).
-No Wushu type weapons may be used in the Traditional Divisions.
+This requirement does not apply to Kids divisions.
+No Wushu type weapons may be used in Traditional Divisions.

 |